Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/workspaces.md

+---
+title: What is Slingshot Workspace - Overview
+_description: Ensure fluency in collaboration by getting familiar with Slingshot Workspaces and learning all about their features.
+---

 # Workspaces

 A workspace in Slingshot can be defined as a digital workplace where groups of people - within or outside your organization - gather to work on a common objective.
 Workspaces allow you to collaborate, prioritize work, share content and knowledge and even gleam insights from data in a transparent way.